Rebeca Uribe: Biography

-Rebeca Uribe was born in Sayula, Jalisco, on May 8, 1912 to Eloísa Mondragón Valencia and Raúl Uribe.
+Rebeca Uribe was born in Sayula, Jalisco, on May 8, 1912, to Eloísa Mondragón Valencia and Raúl Uribe.
 She studied at the Faulty of Economics at the University of Guadalajara, graduating in May 1928.
 She later worked as a teacher in night schools for the State of Jalisco from 1929 to 1931.

 Uribe began her literary life when her first poem was published in the biweekly magazine Carteles in 1928.
 In 1933 she collaborated with the newspaper El Informador, Nueva Galicia, Las Noticias, publications all based in Guadalajara, as well as Plus Ultra, published in the city of Ciudad Guzmá.
 She worked as a journalist at Alma Femenina from 1932 and 1933.
 She published her first book, Esfinge, in 1933, of which no copy remains.

-By 1933-1934 her work was found in Arte, in Voz Nueva in 1934, in Cuspide from 1934 and 1935 and in Via in 1936.
+By 1933–1934 her work was found in Arte, in Voz Nueva in 1934, in Cuspide from 1934 and 1935 and in Via in 1936.

 In 1937 she moved with her mother to Mexico City, only returning to Guadalajara for short periods of time.
 In 1942 she returned to participate with other artists in celebrations of the four hundredth anniversary of the establishment of the city of Guadalajara.
 Once in Mexico City, Uribe published collections of her poetry, which were well-received.
 During this time, she also worked as a stenographer for el Archivo de la Cámara de Diputados del Congreso de la Unión.

-She also wrote theatre and film criticism for Cinema Reporter Revista de Revistas, and the Mexico City-based publicationCinema Reporter in 1949.
+She also wrote theatre and film criticism for Cinema Reporter Revista de Revistas, and the Mexico City-based publication Cinema Reporter in 1949.

-As an actress and reciter, Uribe debuted her poems at recitals at the Teatro Delgollardo de Gudalajara between 1932 and 1942, as well as events organized by the National Revolutionary Party of Jalisco.
+As an actress and reciter, Uribe debuted her poems at recitals at the Teatro Delgollardo de Guadalajara between 1932 and 1942, as well as events organized by the National Revolutionary Party of Jalisco.
 She also was an experimental theater actress between 1942 and 1945, where she performed in works by Luis G. Basurto.
 She worked as the social secretary of actress María Félix from 1945 to 1949.

 Uribe died August 14, 1949, in circumstances that are described in some sources as "tragic" and others "murky".
 She is buried in Panteón Español in Mexico City.
 There is a street in Guadalajara named in her honour.

 Due to her aesthetics, Rebeca Uribe is considered a postmodernist poet.
 Her artistic preoccupation with themes of death and travel in her poetry, as well as its explicit sensuality, also align with postmodernism.